The normal male senses an inner transformation occurring the moment his daughter is born. Fathers, you understand what I mean, don’t you?

 Your father is still influencing your life today—probably more than you realize.
 For example, your present thoughts and feelings about yourself and your present relationships with other men reflect your father’s impact on you.
 So often, what a father gives to his daughter affects her expectations toward the men in her life.
 Similarly, what a father withholds from his daughter can also affect her expectations toward other men.

 The father has an important role in many respects.
 One essential element is in helping his daughter establish for herself a sense of worth, a value that can’t be disregarded by other men.
 His relationship to her will help shape the way she relates to other men.
 So it is essential that he be very present through his child’s developing years.

-I’m always amazed at how many young men think they can totally disregard the father (or the mother) and just brush by him while trying get to his daughters.
+I’m always amazed at how many men think they can totally disregard the father (or the mother) and just brush by him while trying get to his daughters.
 That never works with most dads.
 At least it shouldn’t, for if a father isn’t functioning as his daughter’s best guardian, then he’s not doing his God-given job.
 After having daughters, I better understand why the tradition of arranged marriages developed in various parts of the world!

 So as a father of two beautiful, gifted, loving daughters, I just want to make one thing clear: If you’re interested in my daughter, you’d better be paying careful attention to what I have to say.